 South Korea totally exceeded my expectations in every way and in fact, was very different to how I thought it was going to be.

 South Korea is a pretty easy country to travel; the transport is convenient, the people are friendly and everything is generally really modern, clean and ordered.
 That means less time stressing and more time enjoying the sights, sounds and tastes of South Korea!

-If you are headed there, here are 12 things to know before you visit South Korea to brush up on Korean culture, etiquette and to ensure you are well prepared!
+If you are headed to this wonderful country, here is some South Korea travel advice.
+I’ve highlighted just 12 things you need to know before you visit South Korea to brush up on Korean culture, etiquette and to ensure you are well prepared!

 It’s safe (even though next to North Korea)

 South Korea has one of the lowest crime rates in the world.
 This is not to say there are no pretty thieves and con artists of course, but it remains pretty safe by day and night.
 Just be aware of your surroundings as normal.

 My personal experience of South Korean people was extremely positive and their kindness blew me away.
 One time when I was at a pedestrian crossing in the rain, a lady came up to me and sheltered me with her umbrella until I crossed.
 It was so sweet and totally epitomises what the South Korean’s are like.